Nonclassical light generation and control from laser-driven semiconductor intraband excitations: Introduction

-The paper is organized as follows: We first describe the physical nature of the process and discuss the related approximations and their limitations.
-Afterwards, we introduce our analytical method and obtain the approximate analytical solution of the problem.
-We compare our analytical solution obtained from the time-dependent Schr\"odinger equation (TDSE) with a numerical solution obtained from the semiconductor-Maxwell-Bloch equations (SMBE) in the classical regime.
+The paper is organized as follows: We first introduced the theoretical description of HHG in semiconductors from a quantum perspective and discuss the related approximations and their limitations.
+Afterwards, we introduce our analytical method and present the approximate analytical solution of the problem.
+We compare our analytical solution with a numerical solution obtained from the semiconductor-Maxwell-Bloch equations (SMBE) in the classical regime.
 Finally, we investigate the non-classical properties of the radiation field produced in HHG under the conditions of the laser-induced intraband excitations.